 Discuss your rules in assembly after the holidays

-It’s very important that the school rules are discussed after very school holiday, particularly after the long summer holidays.
+It’s very important that the school rules are discussed after every school holiday, particularly the long summer holidays.

-Make sure very member of staff is in that that assembly so the children know that everyone in this school knows our agreed moral values.
-That includes your lunchtime supervisors, MDSA’s, caretaker, school business manager, office staff etc.
+Make sure every member of staff is in that the assembly so the children know that everyone in this school knows our agreed moral values.
+That includes your lunchtime supervisors, MDSA’s, cooks, caretaker, school business manager, office staff etc.